FEAST Eigenvalue Solver v3.0 User Guide: FEAST in action

 The {\tt \$FEASTROOT/example} directory provides Fortran, Fortran-MPI, C and MPI-C examples for using the FEAST predefined interfaces.
 The Fortran examples are written in F90 but it should be straightforward for the user to transform then into F77 if needed (since FEAST uses F77 argument-type interfaces).
-Examples are limited at solving two particular types of eigenvalue problems: \begin{description} \item[Example 1] a ``real symmetric'' generalized eigenvalue problem $\bf Ax=\lambda Bx$ , where $\bf A$ is real symmetric and $\bf B$ is symmetric positive definite. $\bf A$ and $\bf B$ are of the size $\rm N=1671$ and have the same sparsity pattern with number of non-zero elements $\rm NNZ=11435$. \item[Example 2] a ``complex Hermitian'' standard eigenvalue problem $\bf Ax=\lambda x$, where $\bf A$ is complex Hermitian. $\bf A$ is of size $\rm N=600$ with number of non-zero elements $\rm NNZ=2988$. \end{description} Each problem is solved while considering either single or double precision arithmetic and either a dense, banded or sparse storage for the matrices.
+Examples include four particular types of eigenvalue problems: \begin{description} \item[Example 1] a ``real symmetric'' generalized eigenvalue problem $\bf Ax=\lambda Bx$ , where $\bf A$ is real symmetric and $\bf B$ is symmetric positive definite. $\bf A$ and $\bf B$ are of the size $\rm N=1671$ and have the same sparsity pattern with number of non-zero elements $\rm NNZ=11435$. \item[Example 2] a ``complex Hermitian'' standard eigenvalue problem $\bf Ax=\lambda x$, where $\bf A$ is complex Hermitian. $\bf A$ is of size $\rm N=600$ with number of non-zero elements $\rm NNZ=2988$. \item[Example 3] a ``real non-symmetric'' generalized eigenvalue problem $\bf Ax=\lambda Bx$ , where $\bf A$ and $\bf B $ are considered real non-symmetric. $\bf A$ and $\bf B$ are of the size $\rm N=1671$ and have the same sparsity pattern with number of non-zero elements $\rm NNZ=13011$. \item[Example 4] a ``complex symmetric'' standard eigenvalue problem $\bf Ax=\lambda x$, where $\bf A$ is complex symmetric. $\bf A$ is of size $\rm N=801$ with number of non-zero elements $\rm NNZ=24591$.